 A “Destination Detour” to the Old Idaho Penitentiary.

 “Safety, Compliance, and Common Sense” with the National Association of Small Trucking Companies (NASTC).

-Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council, and special guests live from the TMC Annual Meeting on “Tech Talk with TMC.”
+Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council, and Jane Jazrawy talk technology and operational issues and the Best Fleets to Drive For on “Tech Talk with TMC.”

-“Maintenance Matters” with Homer Hogg, Director of Technical Service for Travel Centers of America.
+“Maintenance Matters” with TA’s Director of Technical Service, Homer Hogg.

 A look at the latest news from the hill on “Washington Trucking Week” with the Owner Operator Independent Drivers Association (OOIDA).

 “Into the Last Empty Places” with author and adventurer Peter Stark.
 A guide to those out of the way places in America that many listeners have driven through but may not have fully appreciated, understood, or contemplated.

 Q.O.D.
 Do you feel what you do is important?
 Have you ever stopped to think about the lives you touch and the people you help every day?